italia/programma-strategico-nazionale-per-intelligenza-artificiale-en-docs/strategic-areas-of-intervention-and-policies.rst

 **Initiative**

 Challenges on specific themes with measurable and competitive result evaluation.
-They could be related to critical aspects of AI and linked to the defined targets of Applied Research.
+They could be related to critical aspects of AI and linked to the defined targets of Applied Research [6]_.
 The challenges could be coordinated with existing infrastructures such as national HPC centres, Gaia-X nodes, public and private research centre infrastructures.